-Some basic tech smarts-common sense along with a healthy dose of skepticism- offer a good first-line of defense.16
+Some basic tech smarts-common sense along with a healthy dose of skepticism-offer a good first-line of defense.22

 - Don't click on any links or open any attachment in emails from an unknown sender.
 Even friends and trusted colleagues can inadvertently forward malicious links.
-If a text or tweet seems suspect, ask yourself if you would click on this link if I received in on the business email? - Be suspicious of e-cards sent "from a friend" or that contain a file with an .exe suffix. - ▶ If someone asks for confidential information, verify the requestor's identity and query independently.
-Don't use the address in the email. - Watch for tipoffs in phishing emails such as misspellings, grammatical mistakes, lack of usual signature lines, and misplaced logos.
-If you have a personal relationship with the purported sender, did they address you by your full name instead of just your first name? - When looking at websites, particularly shopping online, look for https: in the URL or the padlock symbol at the bottom of the screen.
-These notations mean that the site is secured and uses encryption to safeguard exchanged data. - Develop secure passwords and use a password management program for storage. - Avoid unsecured networks-coffee shop, airports, etc.-when communicating sensitive data.
-Subscribe to a virtual private network (VPN).
-Or, just wait until you are at the office or home. - Adjust the privacy settings on mobile devices-phones, laptops, and tablets.
-Download apps for remote wiping.
+If a text or tweet seems suspect, ask yourself if you would click on the link if you received it in a business email? - Be suspicious of e-cards sent "from a friend" or that contain a file with an .exe suffix. - If someone asks for confidential information, verify the requestor's identity and query independently.
+Don't use the address in the email.

-16 Ibid.
+22 Ibid.